 Step 4: Roll the dough out as thinly as you can, where you can still move the cut pieces of cracker.
 Use a pizza cutting wheel or pasta cutter to make cracker shapes.

-Step 5: After you cut the crackers out, use the pizza wheel to gently move each cracker, so there is a distance between them all.
+Step 5: After you cut the crackers out, gently move each cracker with the pizza wheel, so there is a distance between them all.
 This will prevent them from sticking together as they bake.

 Step 6: Use a chopstick to poke a hole into each unbaked cracker.
 Sprinkle the crackers with coarse salt.
 You can skip this step if you are trying to be low in sodium.